laroche/tastyworks-pnl/README.md

 The script can also output all data again as CSV file or as Excel file.
 (CSV should be most robust, I don't have much experience with excel.
-I'd recommend CSV and just reading it into a new Excel yourself.
+I'd recommend CSV and just reading it into a new Excel sheet yourself.
 Both data types contain the same output.)

 The options for this are __--output-csv=file.csv__ and __--output-excel=file.xlsx__.

 The output contains the important original data from the Tastyworks csv file plus pnl generated data as well as eurusd conversion data.
-You probaböy do not have to provide all data in a tax statement, some is only added for further data processing convenience in your spreadsheet program.
+You probably do not have to provide all data in a tax statement, some is only added for further data processing convenience in your spreadsheet program.
 Here the new Tastyworks transaction data in detail: